cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 VDAFs have two essential security goals:

-1. Privacy: An attacker that controls the network, the Collector, and a subset of Clients and Aggregators learns nothing about the measurements of honest Clients beyond what it can deduce from the aggregate result.
+1. Privacy: An attacker that controls the Collector and a subset of Clients and Aggregators learns nothing about the measurements of honest Clients beyond what it can deduce from the aggregate result.
+We assume the attacker controls the entire network except for channels between honest Clients and honest Aggregators.
+In particular, it cannot forge or prevent transmission of messages on these channels.

-1. Robustness: An attacker that controls the network and a subset of Clients cannot cause the Collector to compute anything other than the aggregate of the measurements of honest Clients.
+1. Robustness: An attacker that controls a subset of Clients cannot cause the Collector to compute anything other than the aggregate of the measurements of honest Clients.
+We assume the attacker eavesdrops on the network but does not control transmission of messages between honest parties.

 Formal definitions of privacy and robustness can be found in {{DPRS23}}.
 A VDAF is the core cryptographic primitive of a protocol that achieves the above